jlbradley1844/jlbradley1844.github.io/_posts/2018-02-27-personal-development-as-virtue.md

 One important principle is Aristotle explains is that goodness in general is identical with moral goodness and wisdom:

-   ... virtue is not merely a state in conformity with the right principle, but one that implies the right principle; and the right principle in moral conduct is prudence.
+   "... virtue is not merely a state in conformity with the right principle, but one that implies the right principle; and the right principle in moral conduct is prudence."

 In other words, goodness in a person _is_ virtue, and moral goodness flows out of these virtuous actions.
 Aristotle defines this virtue as